 Lights for Kids

-Giving your child their own lighting will take things one step further.
+Giving your child their own light will take things one step further.

-We always try and take some glow sticks.
+We sometimes take some glow sticks.
 These provide some light but are more about the fun.
-Both wrist bracelets are the larger lanyard ones are ideal.
+Both wrist bracelets are the larger lanyard ones that are ideal.

-Another fun after dark item your kids will love are the new glowing balloons.
+Another fun after-dark item your kids will love are the glowing balloons.
 These have a little LED inside to illuminate them.

 Save those sparklers

-We keep some sparklers back from bonfire night and sometimes take them to camp.
+We return some sparklers from bonfire night and sometimes take them to camp.